jasonumiker/kubernetes-training/README.md

 Argo CD will restore things to the way that they were in git if they deviate.
 This includes 'pruning' which we've enabled - if we remove them from git it'll remove them from the cluster.
 We've told it explicity one exception to that in the [probe-test-app.yaml](argocd/probe-test-app.yaml) - to ignore the replica count on the Deployment - since the Horizontal Pod Autoscaler will be changing that (and we don't want them to fight each other).

 To see this in action, run `kubectl delete deployment probe-test-app` and then `kubectl get pods` - and you'll see Argo CD noticed it wasn't there and put it back right away.

+You can now remove the probe-test-app and see that Argo CD does prune it away as well with a `kubectl delete application probe-test-app -n argocd`

 ## Progressive Delivery with Argo Rollouts
 TODO